Industrial Manufacturing SEO: What You Need To Know About SEO for B2B

 5 billion searches per day.
 That’s Google’s estimated usage in 2022.
 We can see why SEO is valuable for businesses, and why it’s ubiquitous as a phrase.

-Its popularity gave rise to many myths and misunderstandings about the nature of SEO.
+Its popularity gave rise to many myths and misunderstandings about the nature of the beast.
 Let’s look at some of the common concerns we hear from clients about SEO.

-First of all, let me say this: I can empathize.
+First of all, let us say this: we can empathize.

 SEO isn’t the right strategy for every business.
 A sole proprietor running a local lawn-mowing service may be a bad fit.
 It is a good strategy for most established businesses, regardless of vertical.
 Here’s why.

-Next, we use conversion tools like gated content to nurture visitors into prospects.
+Next, we use conversion tools like gated content marketing to nurture visitors into prospects.

 How industrial manufacturing SEO works